social-media-ethics-automation/book/book_contents/ch18_public_shaming/04_repair_and_reintegration.md

 ### Nuremberg Trials
 After the defeat of Nazi Germany, prominent Nazi figures were put on trail in the [Nuremberg Trials](https://en.wikipedia.org/wiki/Nuremberg_trials).
 These trials were a way of gathering and presenting evidence of the great evils done by the Nazis, and as a way of publicly punishing them.
-We could consider this a sort of large-scale public shaming of these specific Nazis and the larger Nazi movement.
+We could consider this as, in part, a large-scale public shaming of these specific Nazis and the larger Nazi movement.

 Some argued that there was no type of reconciliation or forgiveness possible given the crimes committed by the Nazis.
 Hannah Arendt argued that not even any punishment that could ever be sufficient:
 > The Nazi crimes, it seems to me, explode the limits of the law; and that is precisely what constitutes their monstrousness.
 For these crimes, no punishment is severe enough.
 It may well be essential to hang Göring, but it is totally inadequate.